hbctraining/Intro-to-R-with-DGE/README.md

 ## Description
-This repository has teaching materials for a 3-day, hands-on Introduction to R and differential gene expression (DGE) analysis workshop.
+This repository has teaching materials for a **3-day**, hands-on **Introduction to R and differential gene expression (DGE) analysis** workshop.
 The workshop will introduce participants to the basics of R and RStudio and their application to differential gene expression analysis on RNA-seq count data.

 R is a simple programming environment that enables the effective handling of data, while providing excellent graphical support.
 RStudio is a tool that provides a user-friendly environment for working with R. Together, R and RStudio allow participants to wrangle data, plot, and use DESeq2 to obtain lists of differentially expressed genes from RNA-seq count data.